jljimene7/jljimene7/README.md

 Hi, I'm Luis a Visiting Reseacher in the Department of Electrical and Computer Engineering @ NC State.
+I am currently learning more about ROS, Unity, Emebedded Systems, AI/ML development and deployment through different consulting projects.

 As an undergraduate and master's student, I worked under the supervision of [Dr. Gregory Bucker](https://mae.ncsu.edu/people/gbuckner/) on multiple projects, including:
 1. Designed and manufactured a 3DOF Gimbal system to test the flight dynamics of a rolling-flying vehicle (Undergrad)